sun/drupal-reinstall/README.md

 The limitation does not apply to the `reinstall.php` script itself, nor to `install.php`, since both are interpreted as _files_ by Apache.

+_Tip: Use the SQLite database driver when installing your scratch site, so the entire site is contained in files in the `/sites/scratch` directory._